sensu/sensu-docs/content/sensu-go/6.7/observability-pipeline/observe-schedule/agent.md

 | keepalive-handlers |      |
 --------------------|------
 description         | [Keepalive event handlers][52] to use for the entity, specified in a comma-delimited list.
-You can specify any configured handler and invoke the `keepalive-handlers` flag multiple times.
+You can specify any configured handler and invoke the `keepalive-handlers` configuration option multiple times.
 If keepalive handlers are not specified, the Sensu backend will use the default `keepalive` handler and create an event in sensuctl and the Sensu web UI. type                | List default             | `keepalive` environment variable   | `SENSU_KEEPALIVE_HANDLERS`